microsoft/MLOpsPython/docs/getting_started.md

 ## Further Exploration

-You should now have a working pipeline that can get you started with MLOpsPython.
+You should now have a working set of pipelines that can get you started with MLOpsPython.
 Below are some additional features offered that might suit your scenario.

 ### Deploy the model to Azure Kubernetes Service